The annual JLMH Christmas Open House is THIS SATURDAY 12-2-2023! Read More

 All tours are guided.
 Museum not open for individual walkthrough.

-Public tours are not offered when school field trip groups are on-site.
+Public tours are not offered when school field trip groups or other pre-scheduled groups are on-site.
 Please call 919-833-3431 to check on tour availability.

-COVID-19 INFOThe Visitor’s Center/Gift Shop has re-opened for weekday perusal from Wednesday to Friday.
-The shop is open from 10 am to 2 pm, and at other times when staff is present.
+The Visitor’s Center/Gift Shop is open for weekday perusal from Wednesday to Friday.
+The shop is open from 10 am to 2 pm.

 You can help us bring history to life by donating to JLMH!